josh-austin/london-theme-custom/README.md

 ## Compilation
-To compile to CSS, refer to [this page](http://lesscss.org/#using-less).
+To compile to CSS, run the command `lessc london.less > london.css`
+For details, refer to [this page](http://lesscss.org/#using-less).

+## Create a new theme
+Simply change the color variables in `variables.less`, compile, and copy/paste the contents of your generated london.css into your project theme.

 ## Variables
-`@primary-bg-color` - the background color for the page header
+`@color-1-bg` - the background color for the page header
-`@primary-fg-color` - the foreground color for the page header
+`@color-1-fg` - the foreground color for the page header
-`@secondary-bg-color` - the background color for non-active buttons (preferably the same as the primary color)
-`@secondary-fg-color` - the foreground color for non-active buttons (preferably the same as the primary color)
-`@accent-bg-color` - the background color for action icons and active buttons
-`@accent-fg-color` - the foreground color for action icons and active buttons
-`@link-color` - the color for the links (preferably the same as the accent color)